The Shroud of Rahmon

-"The Shroud of Rahmon" is the eighth episode in the second season of the television show Angel.
+"The Shroud of Rahmon" is the eighth episode of the second season of the American television series Angel.
 Written by Jim Kouf and directed by David Grossman, it was originally broadcast on November 21, 2000 on the WB network.
 In this episode, Angel and Charles Gunn go undercover as part of a group of demonic thieves in order to foil the theft of a demonic burial shroud at a museum, unaware that the garment has supernatural mind-altering properties.

 Plot

 Two detectives interrogate Wesley about an attempted murder.
 Wesley tells them everything just went very wrong.
 Without revealing the vampire's name, Wesley explains disjointedly that Angel was not supposed to be there, that Wesley would have stopped him if they had "found out sooner".